 The Royal Caribbean Voyager of the Seas cruise ship is a member of the Voyager class.
 It was the first Voyager-class ship to premiere, in 1999.
 It was followed by Explorer of the Seas in 2000, which was then followed by Adventure of the Seas in 2001.
 A second generation of Voyager-class ships followed in 2002 and 2003, with Navigator of the Seas and Mariner of the Seas.

 At the time of launch, Voyager of the Seas was the largest cruise ship in the world.
 The vessel only held that title for a short time, though, only a year in total, as it would be overtaken in size by sister ship Explorer of the Seas, but only by a mere 32 gross tonnage (Explorer of the Seas would then be overtaken in size by the next Royal Caribbean ship, in 2002, Navigator of the Seas).

-The ship boasted a gross tonnage of 137,276 GT at time of launch, which then changed to 138,194 GT following a 2014 refit.
+The ship boasted a gross tonnage of 137,276 at the time of launch, which then changed to 138,194 gross tons following a 2014 refit.
 The ship is just over 1,020 feet long, and can hold 3,602 passengers at double occupancy, 4,000 passengers at maximum occupancy.
 She fits 1,200 crew members, and has 15 decks.